 8. Because Anti-D is made from blood, it should be afforded the same respect and precautions that we afford a blood transfusion…

 This means appropriate monitoring of vital signs.
 It also means access to immediate help and treatment should anaphylaxis ensue.
 This is where things get controversial again.
 I don’t want women who have out-of-hospital births to have to leave the sanctity of their environment simply to receive Anti-D. But in many areas it is not given at home or in the community is potentially dangerous.
-There is also an argument that this normalises the administration of a blood product.
-I am not sure there is a right or wrong answer to this but I have written more about this issue in this article and I think it is at least worth discussing at a local level.
+It’s worth asking about what will happen locally if you’re planning home birth.

 9. We might not need to offer anti-D routinely in pregnancy if we (the health professionals who care for pregnant woman) actually followed the guidelines and offered it appropriately to women who might need it…

-You can read the full argument in this article.
-But the core of the issue is that we know that the postnatal Anti-D programme isn’t implemented effectively in all areas.
+You can read the full argument in my book.
+But the core of the issue is that we know that the Anti-D programme isn’t implemented effectively in all areas.
 The implementation of the recommendations on offering Anti-D (and appropriate Kleihauer testing) is even patchier.

 What we don’t know is how much of the so-called silent sensitisation is really silent.
 And how much of it is due to professional failure to offer Anti-D according to the current guidelines.
 Given that some women would prefer not to have intervention if they don’t need it, we have another situation where we desperately need more information.